mvolkmann/blog/src/web-dev-tips.md

 </html>
 ```

-### window.matchMedia
+### `window.matchMedia` method

 The CSS Object Model (CSSOM) {% aTargetBlank
 "https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia",
-"window.matchMedia" %} function can be used to support light and dark modes.
+"window.matchMedia" %} method can be used to support light and dark modes.
 For example, the following line of JavaScript code
 determines if the user has configured their operating system
 to prefer dark mode: